Skip to Content

 They Can’t Wear Them All the Time

 A dog harness isn’t small; it has to cover a large enough area to be effective.
-Unfortunately, that also means that a significant portion of your Labrador’s upper body is going to remain under the harness.
+Unfortunately, that also means that a significant portion of your Labrador’s upper body will remain under the harness.

 Your Dog Will Take Time to Get Used to It